 History of bilateral relations

-Switzerland recognised the Republic of Ghana on 6 March 1957, the day independence was declared.
-The two countries established diplomatic relations in 1960.
+Switzerland recognized the Republic of Ghana on 6 March 1957, the day independence was declared.
+In the same year the two countries established diplomatic relations.

 However, a Swiss presence in Ghana goes back much further: as early as 1828 Swiss missionaries from the Basel Mission settled in what was known then as the Gold Coast.
 The work of the Basel Mission lives on today in the Presbyterian Church of Ghana and its schools and hospitals.
 The missionaries were also responsible for bringing the cocoa plant to Ghana, and today 47% of the cocoa used to manufacture chocolate comes from Ghana.